PUYJALON-Pierre/Medilabo/patient-ms/README.md

 -> Go to the root of the application and execute mvn spring-boot:run

-(Eureka and Config server present in global project must be running in order to fetch properties on distant repository)

--> When the server is running, you can use different endpoints
+-> When the server is running, you can use different endpoints from http://localhost:8080

 -> Tests can be run with Maven